usdot-its-jpo-data-portal/sandbox/README.md

-# Accessing CV Pilots Data From a Public Amazon S3 Bucket - Beta
+# Accessing CV Pilots Data From a Public Amazon S3 Bucket

 This repository is meant to propose a data folder hierarchy to structure the processed data ingested from the Connected Vehicles (CV) Pilot programs and other streaming data sources.
 Currently this is a beta system using a folder hierarchy for processed Basic Safety Messages (BSM) from the Wyoming CV Pilot site.